Kria™ KR260 Robotics Starter Kit

 $ source /opt/xilinx/tsn-examples/bin/start_latency_test.sh -s

-• Press Enter key on Board2 to exit out of Listener mode.
+• Press Enter key on Board2 to exit the Listener mode.

 Observe Results

-• The next steps will measure the time difference between Channel1 and Channel2 of the scope to find out the latency.
+• The next steps measure the time difference between Channel1 and Channel2 of the scope to find out the latency.
 It is ideally found to be between 80us to 160us.
-The latency numbers will be the similar between Best Effort and Scheduled Traffic.
-If you set Qbv priority, the latency may increase depending on the order of the slot (BE first or ST first) and Time allotted for each slot.
+The latency numbers are similar between Best Effort and Scheduled Traffic.
+If you set the Qbv priority, the latency might increase depending on the order of the slot (BE first or ST first) and Time allotted for each slot.

 latency

-Note: The latency measurement on the oscilloscope is from a software trigger, this includes the processing time of the processor to read the packet received over the network stack and initiate a trigger signal to the PMOD.
+Note: The latency measurement on the oscilloscope is from a software trigger.
+This includes the processing time of the processor to read the packet received over the network stack and initiates a trigger signal to the PMOD.
 When work load on the processor is high, latency measurements could reflect a higher value.

 Network Time Shaper Function (802.1Qbv Demo)

-This demo allots a time slot for scheduled traffic and best effort and it can be visualized on a oscilloscope.
-For a cycle time period of 1ms, ST traffic will be sent for 700us and BE traffic for 300us.
+This demo allots a time slot for scheduled traffic and best effort and it can be visualized on an oscilloscope.
+For a cycle time period of 1ms, ST traffic is sent for 700us and BE traffic for 300us.

 Oscilloscope or Analog Discovery 2 Setup